galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 > ### :pencil2: Hands-on: Data upload and organization
 >
 > 1. Create a new history and name it something meaningful (*e.g.* sRNA-seq tutorial)
-> 1. Open the data upload manager by selecting *Get Data* from the Tool Panel and clicking *Upload File*
+> 1. Open the Data Upload Manager by selecting *Get Data* from the Tool Panel and clicking *Upload File*
 > 1. Select *Paste/Fetch Data*
 > 1. Copy each link for the 6 read (.fq), 1 annotation (.gtf), and 2 reference sequence (.fa) files, and paste each link into a separate text field
 >    - Set the datatype of the read (.fq) files to **fastq**